 It’s Monday morning.
 Most of your students are at their desks, pencil in hand, happily working through their Puzzle of the Day challenge.
 Some students are voraciously scribbling out numbers in the puzzle grid.
-Others are erasing and changing their numbers.
+Others are erasing and changing the numbers on their brainteaser puzzles.
 Jonathon is talking out loud as he works.
 “It can’t be 3 and 7 or 4 and 6.
 I tried that and it didn’t work,” he says to himself.
 Another group of students stand together around a table.
 They are all pointing to a puzzle.
 “Put the 8 there and the 2 there.
 If you do that, it works,” Shawna exclaims.
 Rico is at his desk, hugging his puzzle tightly to his chest.
 “I got it!” he proclaims.

 Then you see it.
 Olivia has her chair pulled away from her desk.
 She is slouched over, with her forehead resting on the edge of her desk and her two long arms dangling to the floor.
 Her puzzle sits untouched on the top of her desk.